davestewart/javascript-state-machine/docs/usage.md

 The additional code is simply a bit of jQuery to wire up the UI, and some to submit the form.

-This might seem like a simple example that you may think wouldn't be too much code to set up, but the beauty lies where forms
+This might seem like a simple example that you may think wouldn't be too much code to set up, but the beauty lies where navigation and decision-making complexity increases.
+Rather than adding a bunch of `if/else` code or `switch` statements to your code, you handle pretty much everything with transition and handler configuration.

 ## HTML

-First of all, let's put some HTML on the page to interact with:
+First of all, let's put some HTML on the page:

     <section id="states">
         <article id="intro"> ... </article>